-I visited Milan in early 2002 and, aided by friendly interpreter Chiara Pelizzoni, undertook to learn about the city’s place in Lombardia, its role in the North Italian and European economy and its gradual transformation.
-What little I could learn in a single trip is told in my story here.
+I visited Milan in early 2002 and aided by friendly interpreter Chiara Pelizzoni undertook to learn about the city’s place in Lombardia, its role in the North Italian and European economy and its gradual transformation.
+I wrote about Postindustrial Milan.

 I visited this estate several times while working in Sâo Paulo during the autumn of 2004, which was spring in Brazil.
 It’s a big coffee estate that Marcos Croce wants to return to the old organic ways and even improve them with new knowledge.
 I found the place and the people fascinating and wrote this story.